Want to make your writing more exciting and clear? You’re in the right place!

 Breakdown:

-This sentence combines two independent clauses joined by “and” with a dependent clause that provides additional context about the timing.
+This sentence combines two independent clauses joined by “and” with a dependent clause.
+The dependent Clause provides additional context about the timing.

 Example 2: